expo/expo/docs/pages/clients/development-workflows.md

 ## Iterating on your product with custom clients

-With a custom client, you can provide a stable environment to load any changes to your application that can be defined in JavaScript or other asset files that must only be built and installed once.
-Other updates to your application, whether defined directly in your ios/ and android/ directories or by modules or SDKs you choose to install, will require a new version of your client to take advantage of your changes.
+When you build a custom client for your project, you get a stable environment to load any changes to your application that can be defined in JavaScript or other asset-related changes to your application.
+Other changes to your application, whether defined directly in your `ios/` and `android/` directories, or by packages or SDKs you choose to install, will require a new build of your client.

 To enforce an API contract between the JavaScript and native portion of your application, you should set the [`runtimeVersion`](../distribution/runtime-versions.md) value in your app.json or app.config.js.
-This runtime version will be used to ensure your clients only load compatible version of your application in both development and production.
+Each build you make will have this value embedded and will only load bundles with the same `runtimeVersion`, in both development and production.

 ## Tools

 ### Tunnel URLs

 `expo start` can expose your development server on a publicly available URL that can be accessed through firewalls from around the globe.
+This option is useful if you are not able to connect to your development server with the default LAN option or if you want to get feedback on your implementation while you are developing.

 To get a tunneled URL, pass the `--tunnel` flag to `expo start` from the command line, or select the "tunnel" option for "CONNECTION" if you are using the developer tools.

 ### Published Updates

 [`expo publish`](../workflow/publishing.md) packages the current state of your JavaScript and asset files into an optimized "update" stored on a free hosting service provided by Expo.
-Published updates can be loaded in Expo clients without needing to check out a particular commit or leave a development machine running.
+Published updates can be loaded in Expo Clients without needing to check out a particular commit or leave a development machine running.

 ### QR Codes